 - Lakes are a valuable resource that not only provides water but also fosters nature and creates ecosystems.

-- Lakes have many more uses, such as hydropower source, fisheries, providing an ecosystem for marine life to thrive.
+- Lakes have many more uses, such as hydropower sources, and fisheries, and provide an ecosystem for marine life to thrive.

-- Lakes are also great tourist attraction and provides many activities that creates economic development and provides people with livelihood.
+- Lakes are also a great tourist attraction and provide many activities that create economic development and provide people with a livelihood.

 Lakes are either freshwater or saltwater aquatic settings that typically hold a significant amount of water.
 The United States is home to a lot of lakes, including a few of the largest lakes in the world!
 Yet, we can also take a look at the available information to determine which of the lakes in the U.S. are the biggest.
 We’ve come up with a list of the 20 largest lakes in the U.S., and we’ll show you how they rank by area, length, and depth!

 It’s important to know what lakes are before we define the 20 largest lakes in the U.S. Many people wonder about the difference between a lake and a pond because they are so similar.
 However, a lake has the following qualities:

 - Depth: Lakes are deeper than ponds, reaching at least 20 feet in depth in most cases.